samrithab/ToDoList/README.md

 'd' to delete an existing item,
 'u' to undo what you just added,
 'r' to redo what you previously undid).
- Skill Used: Stacks.
+ Data Structure: Stacks.
 Technology Used: Python